maryjarvis/advanced_stats_undergrad/project2-quasipoisson-exercise/README.md

 - `loneliness_original.csv` – dataset
 - `project2_count_regression.pdf` – visualised results

+Pinedo, R., Vicario-Molina, I., González Ortega, E., and Palacios Picos, A. (2021).
+Factors related to mental health during the covid-19 lockdown in spain.
+Frontiers in psychology, 12:715792.

 ## 📌 Outcome
 The model revealed that loneliness and diet both influence physical activity, and their interaction highlights how health behaviours shift under stress conditions like lockdowns.